timothy-johnston/timothy-johnston.github.io/_posts/2018-07-15-create-a-personal-webpage-part-i.markdown

 date:   2018-07-15 15:45:42 -0400
 categories: jekyll update
 ---
 Thanks for checking out my blog – this is actually my very first post!
 This entry is a beginner’s guide to setting up a basic webpage using GitHub pages.
-Note: I am a beginner, and I just set up a basic webpage using GitHub Pages.
 You can too!

 GitHub pages is a service that allows you to host web pages directly out of a GitHub repository.
 User’s can create pages specifically for some project, or they can create a personal page to be used as a portfolio, blog, etc. In part II of this post, coming next weekend, we’ll utilize Jekyll with GitHub pages to create a lightweight and customizable blog.